 - Every application gets reviewed manually.
 No automation.

-- Everyone gets a response from us within a week.
+- Everyone gets a response from us within two working days.

 - We don’t look at CVs in the first screening: If you have an unusual background and the positions allow for it, all the better!